-WDLL exists as a division within the University of the District of Columbia Community College.
+WDLL exists as a division within the Office of the Chief Academic Officer.
 WDLL offers certification-based programs that are designed to flow into the Associate’s and Bachelor’s programs at the university.

 What’s the difference between Workforce Development and Lifelong Learning and Continuing Education?